Ireland Family Bike Tour: Cycling Connemara With Kids

 We arrived in Oughterard by bus from Galway in the early afternoon.
 It was a very short walk from the bus stop to our hotel.
 After our debrief and equipment sizing, we grabbed some groceries then walked the kids over to the nearby playground to let them blow off some steam.

-Day 2 – Oughterard to the Aran Islands
+Day 2: Oughterard to the Aran Islands

-After a few minutes along the highway, we turned onto a tranquil single-lane country road where we stayed for most of day.
+After a few minutes along the highway, we turned onto a tranquil single-lane country road where we stayed for most of the day.
 We got many waves from friendly locals and had a good laugh with a lady out walking her dog.

 Near the summit, sheep graze on the lush green grass amidst the jagged rocks.
 A mist had rolled in, partially covering the wind farm near the summit.
 We naively thought it looked mysterious and moody.